paws-r/paws/docs/credentials.md

 ---

-## Assume an IAM role with credentials from the environment or an IAM role
+## Assume a role with credentials from the environment or an instance/container role

-You can assume an IAM role, using initial credentials provided by environment variables or by an EC2 or container IAM role.
+You can assume a role, using initial credentials provided by environment variables or by an EC2 instance or container role.
 To do this, specify in the AWS config file the role to assume in `role_arn` and the source of the credentials in `credential_source`.

     [profile my-profile]